BjornHamels/j2dbot/README.md

 # j2dbot

-A jabber bot that receives xmpp messages, filters then, and then posts them to a channel specified.
+A jabber bot that receives xmpp messages, filters then, and then posts them to a Discord channel specified.

 ## Requirements